From engineer to farmer in the 4.0 era

 However, according to Mr. Cong, one of the biggest difficulties does not lie in the technique or initial investment costs, but in maintaining a stable water source and nutritional environment for the plants.
 Gotu kola is a creeping plant, susceptible to bacterial infection if the water source is not guaranteed or the pH and PPM indexes fluctuate erratically.

-“Every time the weather changes erratically, I have to readjust the entire nutritional system so that the plants do not have yellow leaves or dead roots.
-If not closely monitored, after a short time, the whole batch of vegetables can be lost,” Mr. Cong confided.
+“Every time the weather changes erratically, I have to adjust the entire nutritional system so that the plants do not have yellow leaves or dead roots.
+If I do not monitor closely, I can lose the whole batch of vegetables in a short time,” Mr. Cong confided.

 Gotu kola - from wild plant to commercial agricultural product